MAZDA LUCE RX-4

 The first issue was currency exchange rates.
 Since 1949, the value of the Japanese yen had been fixed at ¥360 to one U.S. dollar.
 The Nixon Administration’s decision in August 1971 to abandon the gold standard, which had kept the value of the dollar relatively stable, led to the collapse of the Bretton Woods system of fixed exchange rates based on the dollar.
 Allowed to “float” on the currency trading market, the yen’s value quickly increased, climbing to around ¥270/dollar by 1973.
 That shift, combined with new U.S. tariffs on imported goods, led to an escalation in the U.S. prices of various Japanese-made products as manufacturers struggled to keep pace.
 That inflation affected all Japanese automakers doing business in the U.S., but was particularly troublesome for Mazda, whose rotary products had been fairly expensive to begin with.

-The second problem concerned the rotary’s reliability and maintenance costs.
-Despite their mechanical simplicity, the Mazda rotaries were not necessarily any cheaper to maintain than a four-cylinder reciprocating engine; oil consumption was inherently high and early engines had two ignition systems to maintain as well as a prodigious appetite for spark plugs.
+The second problem concerned the rotary engine’s reliability and maintenance costs.
+Despite their mechanical simplicity, the Mazda rotary engines were not necessarily any cheaper to maintain than a four-cylinder reciprocating engine.
+Oil consumption was inherently high and early engines had two ignition systems to maintain as well as a prodigious appetite for spark plugs.
 Both J.D.
 Power & Associates and Consumer Union (publisher of Consumer Reports) reported problems with seal failures in federalized 10A and 12A engines.
-In sharp contrast to NSU’s experience, Mazda’s apex and corner seals turned out to be surprisingly robust in service — several automotive magazines did teardowns of high-mileage Mazda rotaries and found little wear in those areas — but the same was not necessarily true of the oil seals or the gaskets mating the rotor housings to the side plates.
-On early engines, those seals were rubber O-rings, which took a beating from the rotary’s considerable waste heat, limiting their lifespan.
+In sharp contrast to NSU’s experience, Mazda’s apex and corner seals turned out to be surprisingly robust in service — several automotive magazines did teardowns of high-mileage Mazda rotary engines and found little wear in those areas — but the same was not necessarily true of the oil seals or the gaskets mating the rotor housings to the side plates.
+On early engines, those seals were rubber O-rings, which took a beating from the rotary engine’s considerable waste heat, limiting the seals’ lifespan.

 Fuel consumption was even heavier on emission-controlled cars thanks to their thermal reactors.
 The thermal reactor was essentially an afterburner, injecting fresh air into the exhaust stream to continue the combustion process.
 Although the afterburner’s purpose was to reduce hydrocarbon emissions at the tailpipe, the thermal reactor didn’t work effectively unless the exhaust leaving the engine had high levels of unburned hydrocarbons.
 To accomplish that, Toyo Kogyo opted for very rich fuel mixtures, making Mazda’s early emissions-controlled cars even thirstier.